scuzzydude/asimov/asimov.md

 One morning, many of the lost damon returned.
 With them, they bought bags of food and more water balloons, which they shared freely with the sapien.
 The damon explained, their new friends, the costner, would guide the tree-raft back to dry land.

 The sapien and damon feasted together, joyful with hope.
 The damon shared their tales of wonderment at the cities they had seen below on the floor of the ocean.
-They claimed that the costner were misunderstood, a peaceful people, and had no intent to eat human or damon.
-The nectar the sapien and damon consumed was made from the innards of a giant eel[^135] that dwelled in the deepest parts of the ocean, beyond the reach of the costner and whales.
+They claimed that the costner were misunderstood, a peaceful people, and had no intent to eat sapien or damon.
+The nectar the sapien and damon consumed was made from the innards of a giant eel[^137] that dwelled in the deepest parts of the ocean, beyond the reach of the costner and whales.

 A damon known as the mork, who could speak all the sapien tongues, promised more rewards if the Wise One released the captured costner.
 The vast majority of the sapiens supported this, as costner food was delicious and fresh.
 The captives were released, and the damon guided the unconscious costner back to their homes.